 Dragging a multi-threaded process affects all threads associated with the process.
+Similarly, dragging a frame which contains multi-threaded processes affects all threads associated with those processes.

 When dragging a process or thread, all selected processes and threads in the panel are included in the drag and drop operation.
-If no processes or threads are selected, the only item included in the drag and drop operation is the process or thread assocated with the row indicated by the mouse pointer.
+If no processes or threads are selected, the only item included in the drag and drop operation is the process or thread associated with the row indicated by the mouse pointer.